 A tablespoon of black oil sunflower seeds enhances the doe's condition and lactation.

-Bene-Bac helps to safeguard kits against dangerous diarrhea.
+Bene-Bac for the kits helps to safeguard them against dangerous diarrhea.

 Madrona did herself proud.
 She just needed a little help at the beginning.